Laryngitis is a common condition that affects the voice box or larynx, causing inflammation and…

 There isn’t a specific treatment for Globus sensation, but that doesn’t mean you don’t have options to ease symptoms.
 We recommend speaking with your doctor about evaluations for reflux or other potential causes of Globus sensation.
 It may also be worthwhile to speak with a speech therapist about other treatment options for relaxing your throat.

 When you encounter symptoms of Globus sensation, swallow with or without water, yawn with your mouth wide open, and move your jaw up and down to help with discomfort.
 Additionally, drinking more water can help relax your throat and decrease the feeling of a mass.
+You might also try carbonated beverages to help ease the sensation, but be cautious not to exacerbate the situation if the discomfort is severe.

 Find Relief from Globus Sensation